Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Related Work

 \section{Related Work}

-\textbf{Image Editing via Diffusion Models.} Leveraging the large prior of the text-to-image diffusion model, earlier editing methods fine-tune the model with the original image and the text prompt~\cite{kawar2023imagic}.
+\textbf{Image editing via diffusion models.} Earlier editing methods fine-tune the model with the original image and the text prompt~\cite{kawar2023imagic,zhang2023forgedit}.
 Later approaches mainly fall into three categories.
-Truncation methods analyze latent noise predictions of the model~\cite{brack2023sega,koo2024flexiedit} and filter out undesired editing parts to preserve the non-target regions.
-The instruction-training methods~\cite{brooks2023instructpix2pix,zhang2024magicbrush,geng2024instructdiffusion,sheynin2024emu,meng2024instructgie,guo2024focus} require collecting a triplet of original and edited images and the editing instruction to re-train the diffusion model to be an editing model, which can be difficult to scale up.
+Truncation methods analyze latent noise predictions of the model and filter out undesired editing parts to preserve the non-target regions~\cite{brack2023sega,koo2024flexiedit}.
+The instruction-training methods~\cite{brooks2023instructpix2pix,zhang2024magicbrush,geng2024instructdiffusion,sheynin2024emu,meng2024instructgie,guo2024focus} collects a triplet of original and edited images and the editing instruction to re-train the diffusion model to be an editing model, which can be difficult to scale up.
 The inversion-based methods~\cite{xu2024inversion,hertz2022prompt,parmar2023zero,tumanyan2023plug,cao2023masactrl} are tuning-free and first convert the original image into the initial noisy latent and regenerate the edited image with the edited prompt while preserving the invariance (i.e., unchanged content from the original image).
-Others further improve the applicable ability by combining the large language model~\cite{huang2024smartedit,kwon2024zero} and enrich the editing forms~\cite{shi2024dragdiffusion,yang2024imagebrush,lin2024text,lu2024regiondrag}. ~\citet{hu2024latent} research the latent space for flow-based image editing but the backbone is U-ViT yet the large-scale DiT model, and does not discuss the flow inversion.
+Others further improve the applicable ability by combining the large language model~\cite{huang2024smartedit,kwon2024zero} and enrich the editing forms~\cite{shi2024dragdiffusion,yang2024imagebrush,lin2024text,lu2024regiondrag}. ~\citet{hu2024latent} explores the FMs but based on U-ViT.~\cite{rout2024semantic,wang2024taming} explore the DiT yet they show limited tradeoffs in preserving invariance and editing in versatile non-rigid editing types.